Training-Free Rate-Distortion-Perception Traversal With Diffusion: Traversing RDP Function: Optimality and General Algorithm

 Note that we use the PFR algorithm for illustration in Algorithms \ref{Algo_enc} and \ref{Algo_dec}.
 Other RCC algorithms (including sample-based methods and dithered quantization) can also be employed, provided that samples following the distribution of $\sqrt{\bar{\alpha}_t} X + \sqrt{1 - \bar{\alpha}_t} N$ can be generated or approximated.

-\begin{remark} The proposed scheme inherits the \emph{universal} property discussed in \cite{UniversalRDPs}.
-Given all $(D, P)$ pairs associated with a fixed rate (e.g., one dashed line in Figure \ref{Fig_RDP_Gaussian}(b)), we can fix the time index $t$ of the encoder and adapt only the score-scaling parameter $\rho$ in the decoder to meet all these DP constraints. \end{remark}
+\begin{remark} Given all $(D, P)$ pairs associated with a fixed rate (e.g., one dashed line in Figure \ref{Fig_RDP_Gaussian}(b)), we can fix the time index $t$ at the encoder and adapt only the score-scaling parameter $\rho$ in the decoder to meet all these DP constraints.
+This provides great operational flexibility, as the encoder can be designed and deployed without prior knowledge of the specific DP requirements.